JoshuaNow/Digital-Crafts-Classes/first_day/README.md

 # Markdown

-## This is app is about how I will use Markdown
+## This app is about how I will use Markdown